RFM Calculator (Relative Fat Mass)

 Relative fat mass index and relative fat mass chart

-Our RFM calculator estimates body fat mass percentage using equations developed in 2018 by researchers from Sports Spectacular Diabetes and Obesity Wellness and Research Center (Cedars-Sinai Medical Center, USA).
-The formula is different for men and women, and it uses only two measurements: a person's height and their waist circumference.
+Our RFM calculator estimates body fat mass percentage using.
+The formula is different for men and women, and it uses only two measurements: a person's height and waist circumference.

 The equations look as follows:

-RFM - relative fat mass index, expressed in %;
+— The relative fat mass index, expressed in %;

-This equation is based on the height-to-waist ratio, and is more accurate than BMI when used to estimate body fat mass.
+This equation is based on the height-to-waist ratio (visit our waist to height ratio calculator to learn more), and is more accurate than BMI when used to estimate body fat mass.
 You can find the interpretation of the results in the relative fat mass chart below:

 RFM calculator – a practical example